-Infections are common in skilled nursing facilities due to a number of risk factors.
-While nursing home residents are more susceptible to infectious diseases because of their increased age, weekend immune systems, and underlying chronic diseases, it is also more difficult to diagnose and treat them because of their frailty.
+Generally, infections are common in skilled nursing and assisted living facilities due to a number of risk factors.
+While patients and residents are more susceptible to infectious diseases because of their increased age, weakened immune systems, and underlying chronic diseases, it is also more difficult to diagnose and treat them because of their frailty.
 Most nursing homes also lack the resources necessary to diagnose and treat infected residents in a timely manner.
-Infection control and treatment puts more stress on nursing home staff because of the added tasks related to cleaning, disinfecting, and sanitizing the environment and of the infected residents.
+Infection control and treatment puts more stress on staff because of the added tasks related to cleaning, disinfecting, and sanitizing the environment and of the infected residents.
 According to a recent study, approximately 15% of all nursing homes in the U.S. received citations for deficient infection control from 2000 to 2007.

-Viruses, bacteria, fungi, and parasites are generally responsible for spread of infections in nursing homes.
-Therefore, it is important to adhere to universal infection control precautions, especially the hygiene of nursing staff.
-Hand-washing basins and alcohol-based hand sanitizer should be provided in each room, and nursing staff should carry disposable gloves, gowns, and masks if necessary.
-Ongoing supervision and the fostering of nursing staff's continued adherence to these universal precautions are very effective in preventing transmission of infectious diseases in nursing homes.
+Viruses, bacteria, fungi, and parasites are generally responsible for spread of infections in facilities.
+Therefore, it is important to adhere to universal infection control precautions, especially the hygiene of staff.
+Hand-washing basins and alcohol-based hand sanitizer should be provided in each room, and staff should carry disposable gloves, gowns, and masks if necessary.
+Ongoing supervision and the fostering of the staff's continued adherence to these universal precautions are very effective in preventing transmission of infectious diseases in facilities.Infection Control Measures

-Nursing homes need to ensure that their staff are educated and trained to identify symptoms of infectious diseases and to follow infection control guidelines when an outbreak occurs.
-As to preventive measures, nursing staff's hand hygiene is key effective to infection control.
+Nursing homes and assisted living facilities need to ensure that their staff are educated and trained to identify symptoms of infectious diseases and to follow infection control guidelines when an outbreak occurs.
+As to preventive measures, the staff's hand hygiene is key effective to infection control.
 The infection lawyers of the Law Offices of Ben Yeroushalmi in Los Angeles know that facilities should ensure that all staff members regularly wash their hands with hot water and use gloves when providing care to infected residents, and should take measures to prevent the spread of infection.

-If there is an outbreak, a skilled nursing facility may have to consider isolating the infected resident to prevent a further spread.
-Without adequate facility space to isolate the infected residents or carriers for treatment and decolonization, nursing staff cannot successfully control the spread of infectious diseases because the staff, visitors, and other residents are exposed to them without knowledge and protection.
-Nursing homes should thus avoid overcrowding the facility and must provide adequate space and staff members for isolated care of infected residents.
+If there is an outbreak, a facility may have to consider isolating the infected resident to prevent a further spread.
+Without adequate facility space to isolate the infected residents or carriers for treatment and decolonization, staff cannot successfully control the spread of infectious diseases because the staff, visitors, and other patients or residents are exposed to them without knowledge and protection.
+Facilities should thus avoid overcrowding the facility and must provide adequate space and staff members for isolated care of infected residents.
 Prompt and systematic containment of infection outbreaks followed by thorough treatment measures is crucial for successful infection control, as outbreaks can spread quickly to affect large amounts of people if countermeasures are not swift and decisive.

 The prevention of outbreaks of infectious diseases in the patient population is a nursing home’s or assisted living facility’s duty.
-If your loved one has contracted a serious infection while at his or her skilled nursing facility, please contact the infection lawyersat the Law Offices of Ben Yeroushalmi in Los Angeles today.
-Your loved one should not be put at risk for life-threatening complications because of a nursing home’s failure to provide a safe and hygienic environment, due to lack of nursing staff or non-compliance with infection control measures.
-The attorneys at our offices are experts in nursing home litigation and we will rigorously pursue your case until a just resolution is achieved.
+If your loved one has contracted a serious infection while at a facility, please contact the infection lawyersat the Law Offices of Ben Yeroushalmi in Los Angeles today.
+Your loved one should not be put at risk for life-threatening complications because of a facility’s failure to provide a safe and hygienic environment, due to lack of nursing staff or non-compliance with infection control measures.
+The attorneys at our offices are experts in nursing home and assisted living facility litigation and we will rigorously pursue your case until a just resolution is achieved.